-Most of the ancient Mayan cities of this Chiapas area were abandoned around 900 AD, within the period known as the great Mayan collapse.
+Most of the ancient Mayan cities in this Chiapas area were abandoned around 900 AD, within the period known as the great Mayan collapse.
 During this great crisis, migrations took place, as always happens: crises displace people from their origins.

 The populations were not completely depopulated, the Mayans continued to live in the area but in a dispersed manner and not so organized in the urban centers.
 These great cities were used for ceremonies or meetings over time.